-These are the Teachings of the Awakened".Shakyamuni Buddha
+These are the Teachings of Buddha".

 Buddhist practice consists of the right conduct, taming the mind and deeper understanding, which are in short known as morality, meditation and wisdom.
 The right conduct consists of generosity, ethical self-discipline and patience.
 Mastering the mind can be achieved through practicing calm-abiding meditation, through which we learn not to be under the blinding influence of destructive states of mind, such as anger, jealousy, pride, lust, dullness and distraction.
 Deeper understanding arises from studying the Teachings, reflecting upon them and from experience, which comes from applying the Teachings.

 One's negative tendencies, defilements and obscurations gradually disappear through joyful efforts in all aspects of practice.
 This allows the natural, innate qualities, called the Buddha nature, to manifest and Awakening is reached.